 Instructor: Jennifer Glombowski

-Bio: Mrs. Glombowski graduated from Elk Rapids High School and went on to earn her BS in Agriscience Education and MS in Agricultural and Extension Education from Michigan State University.
+Mrs. Glombowski graduated from Elk Rapids High School and went on to earn her BS in Agriscience Education and MS in Agricultural and Extension Education from Michigan State University.
 She also has her MS in Advanced Content Specialization in Science from Grand Valley State University.
-In her free time she enjoys hanging out with her family and snuggling with her three Pitbulls.
+In her free time she enjoys hanging out with her family and snuggling with her three Pit Bulls.

 Parapro: Hannah Berry

-Bio: Hannah is a graduate of Montague High School and was a Environmental/Veterinary Sciences student at the MACTC from 2012-14.
-She's currently working on her Agricultural Operations Certificate from Michigan State University while completing her associate degree in Agriculture at Muskegon Community College.
-In her free time, Hannah enjoys caring for her Holstein x Jersey cows–she has over two dozen!
+Hannah is a graduate of Montague High School and was a Environmental/Veterinary Sciences student at the MACTC from 2012-14.
+She’s currently working on her Agricultural Operations Certificate from Michigan State University.
+In her free time, Hannah enjoys traveling and camping.
+She also loves to care for her Holstein x Jersey calves- she has over two dozen of them!